Somerset Archaeological and Natural History Society: History

-The society was responsible for excavations at Glastonbury Abbey during the early 20th century, but the Director of Excavations, Frederick Bligh Bond, had to be dismissed as he claimed he had been helped by ghosts of Glastonbury monks.
+The society was responsible for excavations at Glastonbury Abbey during the early 20th century, but the director of excavations, Frederick Bligh Bond, was dismissed after he claimed he had been helped by ghosts of Glastonbury monks.
 The present museum at the castle was fitted during mid 20th century, and around the same time the 18th-century staircase from St Mary Redcliffe's vicarage was installed in the Great Hall.
 Taunton Castle is now leased to Somerset County Council and its museum has become the Museum of Somerset.

-Journal
+Publications

 The Society has published an annual journal, the Proceedings, since 1851 which contains scholarly papers on research into the history, archaeology and ecology of Somerset.
-It also occasionally publishes books, most recently a transcription of Edmund Rack's Survey of Somerset, a comprehensive survey of the county carried out in the late eighteenth century.
+It also, on a less regular basis, publishes books, such as an edition of Edmund Rack's Survey of Somerset (a late 18th-century of the county), a report on the archaeology of Taunton Castle, and three volumes on the maritime history of Somerset.

 Notable members

-Professor Mick Aston, well-known due to his involvement with the Time Team archaeology programmes on Channel 4, was a member and Past President of the Society, and regularly contributed papers to the Proceedings.
+Professor Mick Aston, well-known due to his involvement with the Time Team archaeology programmes on Channel 4, was a member and Past President of the Society, and contributed papers to the Society's Proceedings.
+In his memory the society helped to establish ‘Mick Aston’s Young Archaeologists’ (MAYA), a club for young archaeologists, which is now independent.

-Robin Bush, the archivist and historian, was Chairman of the Somerset Archaeological and Natural History Society in 1983–84.
+Robin Bush, the archivist and historian, was chairman of the Somerset Archaeological and Natural History Society in 1983–84.